Job monitoring¶

 for a verbose output

-For more information about this command and its outputs, please refer to the official documentation:
+For more information about this command and its outputs, please refer to the official documentation and the following command line:

 The seff